gbarrene/SDL_KNX/README.md

 - MySQL
 - PM2 to monitor the node red instant

+## On system reboot or crashed:

+If something goes wrong, Make sure that the pm2 service is working `pm2 info node-red`.
+If it is stopped or crashed, use `pm2 stop node-red` and then `pm2 start node-red`.

+The python flask api schould be launch in a "screen" to be able to start and stop even with shell closed.
+This app must be **_started manually_**.

+For exemple:
+ `screen -S lights`
+ `screen -dr lights`
+ `cd /home/pi/Documents/SDL_KNX`
+ `sudo python3 Light_flask_api.py`

 ## KNX Lights
 "REST" API with Flask to control the lighting of the lab.